Felucca Ride on the Nile

 The Ramesseum

-The temple you are referring to is the Temple of Ramesses II , also known as the Ramesseum .
-It is located on the west bank of the Nile River in Luxor, Egypt.
-The temple was dedicated to Pharaoh Ramesses II, one of Egypt’s most powerful and influential rulers, and was meant to serve as a grand monument to his reign and accomplishments.
+The Ramesseum, also known as the Temple of Ramesses II, is a must-see landmark on any Luxor tour.
+Located on the west bank of the Nile River in Luxor, Egypt, this grand temple was built in dedication to Pharaoh Ramesses II, one of the most powerful rulers in Egypt’s history.
+It serves as a monumental tribute to his reign and significant achievements.

-The Ramesseum is one of the most significant mortuary temples in Egypt, and it features impressive architectural elements, including a massive seated statue of Ramesses II and well-preserved reliefs and inscriptions that depict various scenes from his life and reign.
-The temple was constructed during the 19th Dynasty of the New Kingdom, and it showcases the grandeur and legacy of this great pharaoh.
+As one of Egypt’s most remarkable mortuary temples, the Ramesseum features impressive architectural elements, including a massive seated statue of Ramesses II and well-preserved reliefs and inscriptions depicting scenes from his life.
+Constructed during the 19th Dynasty of the New Kingdom, it showcases the grandeur and enduring legacy of this legendary pharaoh.

-It’s important to note that the Ramesseum is often associated with the historical figure known as Ozymandias, a Greek name for Ramesses II, famously mentioned in the poem by Percy Bysshe Shelley.
-The poem reflects on the transitory nature of human achievements and the passage of time, using the fallen, broken statue of Ozymandias as a symbol of the impermanence of even the greatest monuments and empires.
+The Ramesseum is often associated with Ozymandias, the Greek name for Ramesses II, referenced in Percy Bysshe Shelley’s famous poem.
+The poem contemplates the impermanence of human achievements, using the fallen statue as a symbol of the transitory nature of even the mightiest empires.

 The Tombs of the Nobles